jadderbao/http-post-test/README.rst

 Ver 0.3

-  *  add the detection of POST/GET return content format, such as the JSON format automatically formatted display
+  *  add the detection format of POST/GET return content, such as the JSON format automatically formatted and display
-  *  add open, save the file, automatically the last operation of the path as the default path function.
+  *  add "file name of the Open, Save file at last operation as the default Path" function.

 Ver 0.2

-  *  to achieve POST, GET function: POST to achieve XML, JSON, url-encode format data submitted
+  *  add POST, GET function: can POST data in XML, JSON, url-encode format
-  *  you can save the input content or read, in order to use
+  *  can save or load input content, in order to use
-  *  you can customize the header
+  *  you can customize the header.

 软件运行在Windows 平台，测试了windows 10 x64 位平台。